kevquirk/jekyll-simplecss-template/README.md

-# jekyll-simplecss-template
+# Jekyll Simple.css Template
-A Jekyll template that uses Simple.css and no plugins
+A Jekyll template that uses [Simple.css](https://simplecss.org) and no plugins